 You will also need to evaluate your lifestyle and needs in the coming years.
 Can you live comfortably through other sources of income, like a pension or a retirement account?
 Finally, consider your life expectancy and your break-even age (where the cost of waiting is counterbalanced by the increased benefit).
 These will help you determine whether it’s worth it to take your earnings now, or delay for several years.

 Before you make this important decision, we encourage you to speak with an investment advisor who can provide a full spectrum of wealth management guidance and retirement advice.
-With a trusted financial partner, you can maximize your benefits for a happy, worry-free retirement.
+An experience financial partner can help you create a path to maximizing your wealth during retirement.